NIEHS/SmartScope/docs/source/setup/serialem.rst

 Hole Reference Image
 ********************

-.. note:: Using a single static hole reference is a temporary solution that will be modified in the near future.
+.. note:: This procedure will need to be repeated if a different hole size or the View preset is modified.

 A hole reference needs to be provided to realign to holes at the View mag.
 Here's how to create it: